 The Department is responsible for the day-to-day operation of the Special Infrastructure Contributions (SIC) system including the preparation of the necessary plans and determinations as well as the collection and distribution of contributions.

 They may also contribute to the cost of planning and offsetting biodiversity impacts.
-SICs are imposed through a Ministerial Determination.
+SIC are imposed through a Ministerial Determination.

-Once a SIC is Determined, the Department will consult with other State Government agencies and local councils to determine the timing of project delivery, considering current and forecast development rates and infrastructure capacity.
+Once a SIC is determined, the Department will consult with other NSW Government agencies and local councils to determine the timing of project delivery, considering current and forecast development rates and infrastructure capacity.

 The Hunter Region SIC provides funding towards the delivery of State and regional infrastructure required to support greenfield residential and industrial development across the Hunter Region.Read More

 Greater Macarthur Special Infrastructure Contribution

 The proposed Special Infrastructure Contribution for Greater Macarthur will provide $1.58 billion to help fund key infrastructure to support growth in Menangle, Gilead, North Appin, West Appin and Appin East.Find out more about the Greater Macarthur Special Infrastructure Contribution